hack-technicolor/hack-technicolor/docs/Recovery.md

 ### Flashing the Firmware

-#### Required steps

-1. Set up TFTP to send firmware in BOOTP mode, please initially see above, or [this guide](https://www.jonathandavis.me.uk/2013/12/flashing-generic-firmware-on-a-technicolor-tg582n/).
+1. Set up TFTP to send firmware in BOOTP mode [as described above](/Set-up-TFTP) or in [this guide](https://www.jonathandavis.me.uk/2013/12/flashing-generic-firmware-on-a-technicolor-tg582n/).

 2. Ensure TFTP is on the log viewer tab.

-3. Connect one end of the network cable to any LAN port on the Gateway DO NOT use the WAN port, and the other end to the nic on the pc.
+3. Connect one end of the network cable to any LAN port on the Gateway, DO NOT use the WAN port, and the other end to the nic on the pc.

 4. Place Gateway into BOOTP mode, this is achieved by turning it off, holding the reset button down and powering on.
     - For TG789vac and TG799vac wait for the ethernet light to flash.